 The Directors welcome the views of all shareholders and place considerable importance on communications with them.
-The Chairman will ensure that all members of the Board are made aware of the issues and concerns raised by shareholders and that appropriate steps are taken so that the Board has an adequate understanding of these views, through communications with the Company's AIFM and advisors.
+The Chairman will ensure that all members of the Board are made aware of any issues or concerns raised by shareholders and that appropriate steps are taken so that the Board has an adequate understanding of these views, through communications with the Company's AIFM and advisers.